Perrya shares his experience working on his own Mercury Capri.

-Place Cresent wrench on each cam at the bolt-shaped section of the cam between the #1 and #2 lobes.
-Position wrenchs such that they overlap and C-clamp them together to hold camshafs in position.
+Place crescent wrench on each cam at the bolt-shaped section of the cam between the #1 and #2 lobes.
+Position wrenches such that they overlap and C-clamp them together to hold camshafts in position.

 - Inspect and replace the front crankshaft oil seal also, replace if needed.
 Replace cam seals, if needed.

 - Install crankshaft timing belt pulley retainer and bolt.
 Then, turn the crankshaft two full turns and check for alignment of the three wheels (the two overhead cams and the camshaft).
 If not aligned, remove the belt and rest time.